AhilanPonnusamy/LLM-and-AppModernization/Fine-Tuning/README.md

 ## STEP 1: Fine tuning the Llama2 chat model in Google Colab with XBC bank training data

+ >[!NOTE]
+ >If you do not want to do the fine tuning step, you can download the fine tuned model directly from my Hugging Face repository as explained in STEP 2.

 1. I used Google Colab (https://colab.research.google.com/?utm_source=scs-index) for this task.
 While the free version might work sometimes, it can be slow, or you might get timed out because of limited resources.
 I strongly suggest either getting compute units under the **Pay As You Go** model or subscribing to Colab Pro.
 For this task, I bought 100 Pay As You Go compute units.
 Even after all the testing, I only used 18 compute units, which cost around $2 USD.

 2. Open **Fine-Tuning/XBC_Fine_tune_Llama_2_in_Google_Colab.ipynb**.
 Right click on **Open in Colab** button on the top left corner. and open it in a new tab.
 It will open the the script in Google Colab.